Lachlan-Mayne/english-notes/Pete r/Business.md

 	- Material handling and packaging
 - Distribution refers to the ways of getting goods or services to the desired customers
 - **Transportation is concerned with the physical movement of inventories**
+- Storage involves finding a secure place to hold stock until it is required
+- Warehousing is the use of a facility for the storage, protection and, later, distribution of stock
+- Distribution centre (slightly different to a warehouse) not intended for long term storage, instead, strategically located so as to minimise the time it takes to supply stock to retail outlets
+- Materials handling and packaging involves choosing the appropriate methods for the goods or services involved
 -